 The chart below shows measured inductance plotted against number of turns.
 The line is a rather imperfect curve since removing turns also resulted in some bunching and de-bunching of the remaining turns.
 The blue line is the theoretically predicted inductance.
 Note that the specification of the toroid permeability has a +/-5% tolerance and the difference between measured and theoretical values here is within 5%.

 The following are photos of two coils I made for measurement while producing the above chart.
 I hope that they illustrate my winding method - just bunching all the turns on top of each other seems to work fine without damaging the predicted inductance.
 I think that the important thing is to wind evenly around the core - so that for example, the 48'th turn is near to the 52'nd and so on.
 But the 75'th turn of a 100-turn coil should be 90-degrees away from the 50'th turn.

 The left photo is a 70-turn inductor for a 600m filter, and the right photo is a 105-turn inductor for a 2,200m filter.
 Please click the photos to open up a larger version!

 The components provided in this LPF kit are tested and selected for good RF performance, to ensure minimum loss below the cut-off frequency and good attenuation outside it.

-Toroidal formers: Kits supplied from January 2014 onwards use toroids manufactured by a Micrometals competitor.
-These are more easily available outside the US.
+Toroidal cores in kits supplied from January 2014 - December 2018 used toroids manufactured by a Micrometals competitor.
+These were more easily available outside the US.
 However, in order to ensure continued high quality and performance of the kits, the characteristics of these toroids, and the performance of the resulting LPF's have been extensively tested in 10m, 80m and 160m versions of the LPF kit (for T37-6, T37-2 and T50-2 toroids respectively).
 These tests are documented in this PDF file, please click.

 30m Response curves by Ulli DC8SE